groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ```

 These requirement are respected.
 The verificaton scripts of the DSAS have been
-adapted to respect these conditions
+adapted to respect these conditions.
+These permissions are audited at each reboot

 ## Means of Verification